-The Dominican Republic is recognized as a leading tourist destination with over 300,000 miles of beach front and five international cruise ship ports.
+The Dominican Republic is recognized as a leading tourist destination with over 250 miles of very famous beaches and with more than 1,000 miles of coastline and five international cruise ship ports.
 As the second country in Latin American and the Caribbean leading in connectivity in terms of transport, logistics, and telecommunications infrastructure, the Dominican Republic has a strategic geographical location with links to the America’s and the rest of the world having over 270 international flights daily through eight different airports and twelve seaports that allow for goods to be transported worldwide in less time.

-In the last semester, there has been a 6.1% increase in tourist flow to the country and a 6.7% increase in Gross Domestic Product from January to June of 2018 in comparison to the same term in 2017.
-The Dominican Republic has one of the lowest inflation rates in the region, projecting a 4% figure for 2018.
+From January to July 2019 there has been a slight drop in the tourist flow compared to the same period of 2018, with a decrease of -0.45%, 3,560,212 tourists have arrived to date July 2019.
+The GDP (Gross Domestic Product) accumulated from January to July 2019 is 4.7% according to figures from the Central Bank of the Dominican Republic.
+Cumulative inflation from January to September 2019 is 1.52%, remaining one of the region’s casualties.
 There are tax incentives for investments with exceptions up to 100% in internal tax payments, income taxes, incentives in free zones, and releases of payment of bank fees.
 On top of tax incentives for investments, there are multiple international trade agreements (see International Trade Agreements tab), benefiting international business on a large scale.
 Recent agreements with the Chinese government are underway that will increase the influx of tourists and investors to the country.

 The Dominican Republic is a historical and cultural country with a stable and secure legal and institutional framework perfect for foreigners looking to invest.